 Additional Measure Information

 To earn base score numerator credit for this measure, at least one patient seen by the MIPS eligible clinician during the performance period must be provided timely access to view online, download, and transmit to a third party their health information within 4 business days of the patient’s relevant encounter.
 Every patient who is seen by the MIPS eligible clinician during the clinician’s selected performance period will count towards the measure denominator.
-To gain denominator credit within the Practice Fusion EHR, those patients must have at least one signed encounter note with a date of service from within the performance period.
+To gain denominator credit within the Practice Fusion EHR, those patients must have at least one signed encounter note with a date of service from within the performance period and an encounter type of Office Visit, Home Visit, Nursing Home Visit, or Telemedicine Visit.
+Only the MIPS eligible clinician who signs the note receives credit.

 To earn further numerator credit for the performance score component of this measure, the MIPS eligible clinician may complete the numerator requirements detailed above for as many additional denominator eligible patients as the clinician deems appropriate during his or her selected 2017 performance period.
 For information on earning numerator credit for this measure, see the Practice Fusion Suggested Workflow section below.